eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

 ## Extracting CSS/Minmize CSS

 At this point, about 25% of the bundle size is still the css assets.
-Lets see if we can optimize this further.
+Let's see if we can optimize this further.

 ### Extracting CSS